 Full Size Chafing Dish: Generally rectangular in shape, full size chafers have an 8 to 9 quart capacity.

-Half Size Chafing Dish: Generally square or rectangular, half size chafers have a 4 to 5 quart capacity.
+Half Size Chafing Dish: A small chafing dish, like a half size, is usually square or rectangular, and has a 4 to 5 quart capacity.

 Round Chafing Dish: Round or oval in shape (including marmite dishes), round chafers have a 4 to 7 quart capacity.